Baked Cod with Garlic Butter Lemon Sauce

 Step 3: Bake

-Bake for 15 minutes or until the fish is cooked, the cook time will depend on the thickness of your fillet.
-Remove from oven, transfer the fillets to a serving platter (or plates), and pan juices and sauce over the top.
+Bake for 15 minutes or until the fish is cooked; the cook time will depend on the thickness of your fillet.
+Remove from oven, transfer the fillets to a serving platter (or plates), and pour the juices and sauce over the top.
 Serve with fresh parsley and lemon slices.

 How to Tell When Your Cod is Perfect